RodRitter/Evennia-Doodads/Evennia Mudlet Mapper/README.md

 ### Prerequisites

 1. Each room needs to have a `coord` attribute: `self.db.coord = (0,0,0)`
 2. You will need to either manually set coordinates for rooms, or use a custom `tunnel` command to auto-generate coordinates.
-You can find
+You can find a custom `tunnel` command here: [builder_cmds.py](https://github.com/RodRitter/Evennia-Doodads/blob/main/Evennia%20Mudlet%20Mapper/builder_cmds.py)
 3. In this example, an "area" is the room which contains the regular "rooms".

 ```